Congratulations Class of 2024

 Subjects with 100% of students in the top two performance bands:

-English Advanced, English Extension 1, English Extension 2, English as an Additional Language / Dialect, Chinese Continuers, French Continuers, Mathematics Extension 2, Drama, Music 1, Music 2, Music Extension, Earth and Environment, Legal Studies, Visual Arts, Design and Technology, Textiles and Design.
+English Extension 1, English Extension 2, Mathematics Extension 2, Music 1, Music 2, Music Extension, Earth and Environment Science, Science Extension, History Extension and Visual Arts.

-Also in 2023, our Year 12 HSC cohort broke St Andrew’s Cathedral School’s record for the number of students to be nominated for HSC Showcases!
-Twenty-seven of our students’ major projects have been recognised by the NSW Education Standards Authority, with three of those selected for inclusion in the Showcases.
+Also in 2024, our Year 12 HSC cohort broke St Andrew’s Cathedral School’s record for the number of students to be selected for HSC Showcases!
+Twenty-five of our students’ major projects have been recognised by the NSW Education Standards Authority, with five of those selected for inclusion in the Showcases.

 This year’s nominations were for a diverse range of work across the arts.
-Nominations include three for SHAPE (design and technology), five for ARTEXPRESS (visual arts), six for ENCORE (music), 12 for ONSTAGE (drama) and one for YOUNG WRITERS (written works).
-Read the full story here.
+Nominations include four for SHAPE (Design and Technology and Industrial Technology), four for ARTEXPRESS (Visual Arts), four for ENCORE (Music) and 4 for OnSTAGE (Drama Group and Individual).

 IB Diploma Programme

-The school introduced the International Baccalaureate Diploma Programme (IBDP) for Senior College students in 2009 and the International Baccalaureate Middle Years Programme (IB MYP) to Year 7 students in 2016.
+The School introduced the International Baccalaureate Diploma Programme (IBDP) for Senior College students in 2009 and the International Baccalaureate Middle Years Programme (IB MYP) to Year 7 students in 2016.
 Since 2016, all Year 7-10 students undertake the MYP.
-In 2023, the average ATAR of the top 50 per cent of our IB Diploma students was 98.
+In 2024, the average ATAR of the top 10 per cent of our IB Diploma students was 99.2.

 Higher School Certificate

 Each year, around 60-70 per cent of our Year 11 students choose to study the NSW Higher School Certificate as their graduate credential in Year 12.
 Our students are fortunate to have a large breadth of subject choices offered when undertaking the HSC.
-The 2023 Year 12 HSC cohort again performed strongly: the average ATAR for the top 10 per cent of HSC students was 97 and the average ATAR for the top 50 per cent was an impressive 91.
+The 2024 Year 12 HSC cohort again performed strongly: the average ATAR for the top 10 per cent of HSC students was 97 and 60 per cent of HSC scores were 5s and 6s (top two performance bands).

 Reporting